Thermalization dynamics of a gauge theory on a quantum simulator

 As a next step, we investigate the role of the initial state in the thermalization dynamics of the gauge theory.
 If the system approaches thermal equilibrium, then the late-time behavior is entirely characterized by conserved quantities.
-The tunability of the Hubbard parameters allows us to access a broad range of gauge-symmetric initial states with an adiabatic ramp, ranging from the fully filled state ($\langle\hat{n}_\text{matter}\rangle = 1$) to states where a large fraction fermion pairs have annihilated ($\langle \hat{n}_\text{matter}\rangle \approx 0.21$)~\cite{Yang2020}, see \Fig{finitialcond}\textbf{a}.
-For the quench dynamics, we compare initial states with the same energy density with respect to the quench Hamiltonian, see \Fig{finitialcond}\textbf{b}.
-To achieve this, we numerically follow the experimental sequence and determine suitable ramp times as outlined in panel~\textbf{c} for two values of $m/\kappa=-0.8$ and $m/\kappa=0$~(see also SM).
-The ensuing dynamics is characterized by transient many-body oscillations, where the different initial states relax to a common steady state at long times, see~\Fig{finitialcond}\textbf{d}.
+The tunability of the Hubbard parameters allows us to access a broad range of gauge-symmetric initial states with an adiabatic ramp, ranging from the fully filled state ($\langle\hat{n}_\text{matter}\rangle = 1$) to states where a large fraction fermion pairs have annihilated ($\langle \hat{n}_\text{matter}\rangle \approx 0.21$)~\cite{Yang2020}, see \Fig{finitialcond}A. For the quench dynamics, we compare initial states with the same energy density with respect to the quench Hamiltonian(\Fig{finitialcond}B).
+To achieve this, we numerically follow the experimental sequence and determine suitable ramp times as outlined Fig.~4A for two values of $m/\kappa=-0.8$ and $m/\kappa=0$~\cite{supp}.
+For $m/\kappa=0$, the initial states with the same energy density are prepared with the ramp times 1.2 ms and 20 ms, corresponding to $\langle\hat{n}_\text{matter}\rangle = 1$ and $\langle \hat{n}_\text{matter}\rangle \approx 0.21$ respectively.
+For $m/\kappa=-0.8$, the ramp times are 0 ms and 6.8 ms, corresponding to the initial states of $\langle\hat{n}_\text{matter}\rangle = 1$ and $\langle \hat{n}_\text{matter}\rangle \approx 0.71$.
+The ensuing dynamics is characterized by transient many-body oscillations, where the different initial states relax to a common steady state at long times (Fig.~4, C and D).
 During the evolution, the information about initially different matter densities is seen to be effectively lost in the quantum many-body system.
 We again find the long-time steady states to be well-described by gauge-invariant thermal ensembles with the same conserved charges as the initial state.
 We observe this thermalization dynamics for different values of couplings in the gauge theory.
+Specifically for $m=0$ our initial states are distributed symmetrically around the center of the energy spectrum~\cite{supp}.
+In this case one observes a fast effective loss of initial-state memory, and the experiment relaxes to the steady-state value of the infinite-temperature state (\Fig{finitialcond} B and C.)